 A major perk about Disneyland in Shanghai is the food — there are so many yummy places to eat in the theme park which is a big reason volunteers love it (one you’ve been living in China for a semester you will want to visit the Cheesecake Factory, I can almost promise you).
 There’s also a Starbucks, plus a couple dozen eateries and cafes serving Asian, Chinese, Italian, Western and other foods.
 Head to Barbosa’s Bounty for ribs and BBQ chicken or the Pinocchio Village Kitchen for pizza and other favorites.

-The Disneyland App has a list and map view making it easy to choose and see where to eat — the app also outlines the price range (1-50 Yuan, 51-100 Yuan, etc).
+The Disneyland App has a list and map view making it easy to choose and see where to eat — the app also outlines the price range which is nice.
+You can also view this list online.

 Instagram These Treats

 The treats get their own section — we know you love all the Mickey-shaped treats so we want to tell you all about them.
 Favorites include Mickey shaped pretzels with a honey-mustard dipping sauce, Mickey shaped rice krispie treats, Mickey shaped vanilla ice cream dipped in chocolate, the classic churro, caramel popcorn, Mickey shaped waffles and these cute Mickey donuts (plus a few other favs).

 Head’s up on the these white sprinkle donuts; they are very photogenic but not the best tasting, unless you love sorta dry and tasteless donuts.
 I mean, do it for the ‘gram, but if you want a tasty treat, I’d opt for the ice cream or the churro.

 How To Get To The Park